 What Professional Flatbed Loading Looks Like

+If you want to know whether a tow operator knows what they're doing, watch the process.
 They should inspect your vehicle first and note the drivetrain type.
 The flatbed should lower completely, creating a gradual ramp.
 The winch cable connects to factory tow hooks — not control arms, not random suspension points.
 Your vehicle gets pulled straight onto the bed (no side-loading).
 Four-point wheel strap tie-downs at minimum, with straps going around tires, not through wheels.
 And the driver should monitor the load during transport.

 If someone skips any of these steps, they're cutting corners.

-Insurance and Warranty — Why Documentation Matters
+Insurance, Warranty, and Why Documentation Matters

 The Simple Math